How to Complete a Hazmat Bill of Lading

 Questions to ask carriers or 3PLs when vetting for hazardous shipping

-Our TMS identifies carriers who are professionally trained and licensed to ship hazmat products.
+Our TMS identifies carriers who are professionally trained and have obtained a license to ship hazmat products.
 But if you choose to line up carriers on your own or use a different 3PL, you should ask these questions:

-- Are your drivers and handlers trained in hazmat shipping?
+- Are your drivers and handlers trained in shipping hazardous materials?

 - Do you ship poisonous chemicals?